kittynode/kittynode/docs/src/content/docs/concepts/what-is-kittynode.md

 ### Easy-to-use and secure

 The workflow for Kittynode is designed to make it as easy as possible for the user to get started, while making the right recommendations for them along their operator journey.
-For example, a user may download Kittynode and sync an Ethereum testnet node in just a few clicks to get feet wet.
+For example, a user may download Kittynode and sync an Ethereum testnet node in just a few clicks to get their feet wet.

 However, they may later decide to become an independent staker on Ethereum mainnet, which requires a lot more security checks.
-Kittynode will guide the user through the necessary steps to get there, while removing any initial barriers to entry.
+Kittynode will guide the user through the necessary steps to get there, while keeping the low initial barrier to entry.

 ### Modular core library